aleanon/encrypt/README.md

 // Implement the Encrypt trait impl Encrypt for SecretMessage {
-    type Error = CryptoError;  // Use the built-in error type type AlgorithmType = AES256GCM;  // Choose encryption algorithm
+    type Error = Error;  // Use the built-in error type type AlgorithmType = AES256GCM;  // Choose encryption algorithm

     // Convert your data to bytes for encryption